-Mickey Mania ( Mickey's Wild Adventure on the PlayStation) has players guide Mickey through various levels, all of which are based on classic Mickey Mouse Cartoons dating from 1928 to 1990.
+Mickey Mania (Mickey's Wild Adventure on the PlayStation) has players guide Mickey through various levels, all of which are based on classic Mickey Mouse Cartoons dating from 1928 to 1990.
 The game is basically the same across all platforms, however there are some minor differences.
-The Sega CD version for example adds CD-quality audio and an extra boss battle, whilst the SNES version excludes the tower sections.
+The Sega CD version for example adds CD-quality audio and an extra boss battle, while the SNES version excludes the tower sections.

 The game was originally intended as a celebration of Mickey Mouse's 65th Birthday Celebration, but was pushed back in order to allow more time for development.
 This also led to the game's premise as released in which Mickey travels back to his previous cartoons.

-Mickey Mania is a fairly typical side-scrolling platform game.
+Mickey Mania is fairly typical of the side-scrolling platform genre.
 Players guide Mickey from left to right through levels, passing obstacles through jumping or solving puzzles.
 Enemies can be defeated either by jumping on them or by throwing marbles at them.
-The game is famously difficult, some say feel much too difficult for its intended audience.
-A lot of this difficulty is because some of the game requires a lot of precise timing and many of the enemies are hard to defeat without taking damage.
+The game is famously difficult: a lot of this difficulty is because some of the game requires a lot of precise timing and many of the enemies are hard to defeat without taking damage.

-At the top left hand corner of your screen, you will see Mickey's Glove.
-The number under the glove symbolizes the number of lives you have remaining and the fingers of the glove show how many hits you can take before you lose a life.
+At the top left hand corner of the screen is Mickey's Glove.
+The number under the glove symbolizes the number of lives the player has remaining and the fingers of the glove show how many hits Mickey can take before losing a life.

-In Mickey Mania there are three types of items at your disposal, each with a different purpose:
+In Mickey Mania there are three types of items at Mickey's disposal, each with a different purpose:

-Stars: These give you 1 health (finger) back per star.
-If you have full health and get the stars, they will disappear and you will NOT get an extra life.
+- Stars: These give you 1 health (finger) back per star.
+If Mickey has full health and gets the stars, they will disappear and he will NOT get an extra life.

-Marbles: The main way of getting past most levels in this game.
-Marbles are everywhere to collect and the serve as your means of hitting enemies and bosses.
-They are transferable from level to level though you have a holding limit of 99 marbles.
+- Marbles: The main tool for getting through most levels in this game.
+Marbles are everywhere to collect and the serve as a means of hitting enemies and bosses.
+They are transferable from level to level though Mickey has a holding limit of 99 marbles.

-Mouse Ears: Mickey's Mouse Ears can come in very handy and are in secretive locations throughout the game.
-They replenish 1 full life, regardless if you have not previously lost a life.
+- Mouse Ears: Mickey's Mouse Ears can come in very handy and are in secretive locations throughout the game.
+They replenish one full life, regardless if you have not previously lost a life.

 Cartoons Featured as Levels